shakilahmed0369/Blade-Localizer-Vs-Code-Extension/README.md

 1. Open a Laravel Blade file in Visual Studio Code.
 4. Press `Ctrl`+`Shift`+`P` to open the Command Palette.
-5. Type "Wsus: Laravel Localizer" and select the command and execute.
+5. Type "Laravel Blade Localizer" and select the command and execute.

 ## Example